LePetitBloc/bitcoind-exporter/README.md

 * ...

 ## Usage
-Edit the `.env` environment file to suit your need and run:
+Edit the `.env` environment file to suit your needs and run:
 ```
 npm start
 ```